tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

   system](https://en.wikipedia.org/wiki/Expert_system), Prolog would be good.

 - **In-memory databases**.
 Prolog can create and query complex databases inside of other languages.
-For instance, [Datomic]https://www.datomic.com/] is a database that uses the a Prolog-like language [datalog](https://en.wikipedia.org/wiki/Datalog) to write queries.
+For instance, [Datomic](https://www.datomic.com/) is a database that uses the Prolog-like language [datalog](https://en.wikipedia.org/wiki/Datalog) to write queries.

 - Problems that require some sort of backtracking, such as scheduling or